 In addition to baked goods, Wisconsin law allows for certain homemade canned goods to be sold without a license.

 These are known as the Pickle Bill.
 This has a lot more regulations than the Cottage Laws.
 It is limited to fruits and vegetables that are naturally acidic like cabbage, beets, corn, mushrooms, limes, peaches, and apples) or to fruits and vegetables that become acidic due to pickling.
 Items that are also allowed under this “Pickle Bill” is salsa, chutneys, jams/jellies, sauerkraut and non-refrigerator pickles.

-Last condition for homemade canned goods is that there must be a sign at your market stall that “Homemade goods and not subject to state inspection” and on your goods it must include your name and address, the date you canned the items and the ingredient list.
+The last condition for homemade canned goods is that there must be a sign at your market stall that “Homemade goods and not subject to state inspection” and on your goods it must include your name and address, the date you canned the items, and the ingredient list.